How to Clear your DNS Cache

 Why did these changes effect my Legacy or Cloud Powered Software?

-How do I know if my software version is effected?
+How do I know if my software version is affected?

-Unfortunately, there is no easy way to tell if your software was one that was effected.
+Unfortunately, there is no easy way to tell if your specific software was affected.

-In the Legacy software, you may experience syncing errors which pop up on your screen like 'Error 404'.
-Additionally you could tell by checking to make sure that items you recently added to your Legacy software are available in the Neat Cloud.
+In the Legacy software, you may experience syncing errors that pop up on your screen, such as 'Error 404'.
+Additionally, you could tell by checking to make sure that items you recently added to your Legacy software are available in the Neat Cloud.

 In the Cloud Powered Software, you should check to see if items you recently added to the software are available on Neat Cloud.